Cloufield/GWASTutorial/04_Data_QC/README.md

     ```
     Remeber to set the value for `${genotypeFile}`.

-This code will generate two files `plink_results.imiss` and `plink_results.lmiss`, which contain the missing rate information for samples and snps respectively.
+This code will generate two files `plink_results.imiss` and `plink_results.lmiss`, which contain the missing rate information for samples and SNPs respectively.

-Take a look at the imiss file.
+Take a look at the `.imiss` file.
 The last column shows the missing rate for samples.
-Since we used part of the 1000 Genome Project data this time, there are no missing samples or snps.
+Since we used part of the 1000 Genome Project data this time, there are no missing samples or SNPs.
 So the missing rate is zero.

 ```bash
 head plink_results.imiss